 When we think of Katanning, images of deserted country streets and paddocks of wheat conjure up in our minds.
-Until last year, when the incredible boutique guesthouse, Premier Mill Hotel, opened and blew our collective minds.
+Until the incredible boutique guesthouse, Premier Mill Hotel, opened and blew our collective minds.

 Drive south-east from Perth for around three hours and you’ll arrive in the historic township of Katanning, a town paving a new way for farming communities in Western Australia.
 And while the journey is just a little longer than Perth to Busselton, the destination is on the doorstep of the Wheatbelt’s largely undiscovered star attractions.